makerforgetech/dmt-labs.github.io/_posts/2024-01-23-robo-uno-plus-review.md

 ![RoboUNO+](/assets/img/posts/2024-01-23-robo-uno-plus-review/PXL_20240115_104759295.jpg){:.w-50}

 First impressions are good.
-As I received a pre-release board I did need to burn the bootloader myself, but this was easy to do using another Arduino Uno as an ISP programmer.

-Once the bootloader was burned I was able to upload the Blink sketch and get the on-board LEDs flashing.
+I was able to upload the Blink sketch and get the on-board LEDs flashing easily.
 The upload process is no different to the Arduino UNO, and the same selections can be made in the Arduino IDE.

 Next I tried out the built-in components using the example sketches provided.
 The OLED display worked first time, and the buttons and buzzer were easy to test using the example sketches.